 This course provides the student with a through overview of the comedies, late romances, sonnets, and narrative poems of William Shakespeare.
 Appropriate critical and historical material will also be covered.

-Credit Hours: 3 Prerequisite: One 200-level literature course or instructor approval Availability: On demand
+Prerequisite: One 200-level literature course or instructor Credit Hours: 3 Availability: On demand approval